Jochem654/Weather-widget/README.md

 4. with that it should open it in the latest browser you have used.

 ## Browser-Window
-1. Go to https://nodejs.org in a browser
-2. install node.js by following the instruction on the website.
-3. open your command prompt.
-4. Run the command "npm -v" to see if node.js is installed.
-5. Go to the file location in the command prompt.
+1. Open the command prompt
+2. Run the command "cd C:\Users\loots\Downloads\Weather-widget-main\Weather-widget-main".
+Or if you had chosen a different location to extract too, go to that in the command prompt
-6. run the command "npm install -g electron"
+3. run the command "npm install -g electron"
-7. after that run the command "npm start"
+4. after that run the command "npm start"
-8. After you have runned the command "npm start".
-There should open a browser window to show you the weather.
+5. After you have runned the command "npm start".
+6. There should be a browser window open to show you the weather.

 ### Good things to know